 The boat was to be able to be sailed alone but also sometimes carry a family of 4.
 The rig was simple with a mainsail rig on a Finn-like flexible, tapered, unstayed mast of spruce.
-She was of round-bilge design but the prototype was built using plywood with two small strakes at the bilge, creating a very attractive form, similar to the British Osprey that is longer at 17ft.
+She was of round-bilge design with hull shells produced in fiberglass by a Seaway Plastics of Montreal.
+However, the prototype was built using plywood with two small strakes at the bilge, creating a very attractive form, similar to the British Osprey that is longer at 17ft.

 W22 trimaran (1 built, 4 others building (2008)

 After a 28 year gap in small boat designing, during which time I switched interest, ownership and experience to several multihulls, I was persuaded to design a small version of my fast 25ft demountable Dragonfly “Magic Hempel”, and this W22 would also sport a rotating wingmast.
 The prototype was finally built in Belgium in foam-core and then trailed to Portugal Other boats are now building in Europe and Australia.

 W17 trimaran (~20 built so far, but many more building) (2009)

 Currently the most popular design, this trimaran was developed and built for the designers personal use and incorporates many unique and desirable features, including much design knowledge accumulated over many years of study and sailing.
 Numerous plans have been sold into 33 countries and the boat is receiving fine reviews from those who have sailed her.
 See more at the W17 Main Page